kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 ## State and Status
 During it's lifecycle, a ticket can either be in open or closed state .
 Administratively-defined statuses can be used to further defined internal state of a ticket.

+## SLA and Due dates
+SLA Plans or Service Level Agreements are used to determined how long a ticket can remain open, upon creation, before it's marked overdue.
+System Default SLA Plan is used on new tickets, unless it's overridden at Departments, Ticket Filters and Help Topics level.

+Transient SLAs are considered temporary and can be overridden by a non-transient SLA on Department transfer or Help Topic change.
+Setting a Due Date will override/disable any SLA set on the ticket.

+Overdue tickets appear in Overdue Queue.